SagarSikchi/Pocket-Manager/README.md

 It has a sign in/ sign out option for users as well.
 Signed in users get access to advanced features.
 Temporary users have restricted view and access to the application.

-Current version uses 1 Table: pocketmanager columns:fname, lname, email and password
+- Current version uses 1 Table: **pocketmanager**
+- Columns: **fname, lname, email and password**
-These details are dealt in login.php file
+- These details are in the **login.php** file

-A static gitHub page has been added to show the working protoype of the project.
-(The php files wont function.
-Will need to download and run the project on local host)
+A static gitHub page has been added to show the working protoype of the project (The php files won't function.
+You will need to download and run the project on local host).